pmcdona037/mcd-moves-tracker/README.md

-# Hiking Journal — Static GitHub Pages Site
+# McD Moves — Trip Recap Site

-A personal long-distance hiking journal built with pure HTML, CSS, and vanilla JavaScript.
+A personal long-distance backpacking journal built with pure HTML, CSS, and vanilla JavaScript.
 No backend.
 No build tools.
-No dependencies beyond Leaflet (loaded from CDN).
+No frameworks.
+No API keys.
+Runs entirely on GitHub Pages.

 ---